jts307/MazeProject1/DESIGN.md

 2. Test to see if the program is able to connect to the server and receive the appropriate messages, by printing them to the standard output as they are received and sent.
 3. Test to see if the program is able to create a log file of the proper format and name by doing a run of the program and killing it just after it starts up the avatar threads.
 Then manually checking if the log file is in the proper format.
 4. Test to see if the program is able to create multiple avatar threads by calling print statements within the avatar threads and counting how many print statements occured and see if they meet expectations given any amount of threads we might create.
 Ideally, this would be done with the code to communicate with the server, calculate the next move, etc. within the `avatar_client.c` commented out.
-#### In avatar_client.c:
+#### In avatar.c:
-1. Test to see if *main* is sending and receiving the proper messages by printing the messages to standard output right before they get sent or right after they are received.
+1. Test to see if *avatar_play* is sending and receiving the proper messages by printing the messages to standard output right before they get sent or right after they are received.
 2. Test the *maze* module by manually creating a maze structure and using all its methods, and printing it out in a human friendly format.
 Then seeing if the printed out maze structures meet expectations.
 3. Do the same thing for the *priority_queue* module, i.e. use all its methods and print out a queue in a human friendly format to make sure all its methods and such work.
 4. Run the program on the level 0 maze with 2 avatars while printing to standard output the current positions of the avatars each time they are received.
 Compare this to what the ASCII UI is outputting and what is in the log file to see if these are displaying information properly, i.e. test the *graphics* module.